Summoned-Archfiend/JavaScriptTesting/chapters/4_assertion.md

 </pre>

 Another example of a matcher would be the more generic `toBe` method which also takes an argument of a comparator, this would be the object or value to compare the expectant result to.

+So, how exactly do assertions work? assertions basically check our matcher.
+If our result matches our expectation the test passes, however, if it does not then an error is thrown, our `Jest` test function then detects this error and causes our test to fail.